ClomyAI/aws-cf-shadow/README.md

 ## Step 1:

-- Upload the template to AWS CloudFormation
+- Upload the template to AWS CloudFormation: `shadowsocks-vpn-server.yaml`
 - CloudFormation will create the Shadowsocks server for you
 - Take a note of the Password you have set for the server, you will need it for Shadowsocks Client to connect to the server